-Markus Haala (b.
-1982) works within an interdisciplinary art practice that combines Printmaking, Prototyping, Sculpture, Media, Object and Installation Art with strong conceptual interests in exploring and surveying personal, social and ecological systems.
-Questions of how we we define, perceive and shape concepts of nature, ecology and (personal) environments are core interests of his research.
+In his work artist Markus Haala (b.
+1982) explores and surveys personal, social and ecological systems.
+Questions of how we we define, perceive and shape concepts of nature, ecology and (personal) environments are core interests that inform his research.
 Haala’s work addresses the seemingly unavoidable ambiguities created by societal inclinations and their subsequent, underlying - and often contradictory - systems that we perceive as truth.

 After relocating to the United States in 2011, Haala successfully founded a print shop operation - the Western Avenue Press - in Lowell, MA.
 Working predominantly by combining new media with classic printmaking techniques, his expertise lead to collaborations with artists and designers on a national and international level.
-Since 2011 Haala has been teaching as adjunct professor on the pre-college and illustration faculty at Lesley University’s College of Art and Design as well as Salem State University.
+Since 2011 Haala has been teaching as adjunct professor at Lesley University’s College of Art and Design as well as visiting lecturer at Salem State University.
 He currently lives and works in Lowell, MA.